cloudflare/cloudflare-docs/content/dns/zone-setups/reference/dns-quick-scan.md

 {{</example>}}

 The value `@` indicates the domain apex - in the example above, `domain.com` or `test.xyz`.

-Virtually all zones on a full setup are expected to have an address record pointing to the IP address where the website or application is hosted.
+Virtually all zones on a full setup are expected to have at least one [address record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) pointing to the IP address where the website or application is hosted.

 ### `www.` records